Close Menu

 The Strangers Chapter 2 promotional image from Fantastic Fest 2025

-That a person with no connection to you could brutalize you so deeply that you will either die or not recover from the trauma, you didn’t wrong them, you didn’t bring this on yourself, even inadvertently, you were just an interchangeable person.
+The fear comes from the following: that a person with no connection to you could brutalize you so deeply that you will either die or not recover from the trauma, when you didn’t wrong them, you didn’t bring this on yourself, even inadvertently, you were just an interchangeable person.

 Your life means nothing.
 The randomness is scary, and the lack of care about being caught is what drives it home.
 But all of that changes in this reboot sequel.
 We learn more about childhoods and identities.
 We start to see connections possibly forming.
 And I didn’t care.
 Why should I?